STW-24-25/Backend/internal.md

 - Define request schemas in middleware/validator files, with their corresponding zod object.
 - Define endpoints in routes files.
 - Follow Swagger OpenAPI 3.0 specification.

+## Continuous Integration Workflows

+- **PR Validation**: All PRs must go through automated code validation.
+- **Main Protection**: The main branch is protected and requires passing CI checks before merging.
+- **Automated Testing**: Tests run automatically on pull requests and merges to main.
+- **Code Quality**: Static code analysis runs on all PRs to ensure code quality.
+- **Deployment**: Automatic deployment to staging environments on merges to development branch.
+- **Security Scanning**: Dependency and security scanning is performed on a schedule.

+## Release Process

+1. Update version number in package.json according to semver.
+2. Update changelog with details of the release.
+3. Create a release PR from development to main.
+4. Once approved and merged, tag the release in Git.
+5. The CI/CD pipeline will automatically deploy to production.